DriecK86/acn-api-exam/readme.md

 ## Test report

-- after the test finished a folder .tmp will be created
+- after the test finished a folder .tmp will be created.
-- inside of that head to report where the index of the html report
+- inside of that head to report where the index of the html report.
-- using `live-server` extenstion right click the index.html then select `Open with Live Server` to view in the browser
+- using `live-server` extenstion right click the index.html then select `Open with Live Server` to view in the browser.